Coloring Drawings of Graphs: Towards Characterizing Facially Universal ly Cell 3-Colorab le Graphs ility

-\begin{proof} Since $G$ is a counterexample to Conjecture~\ref{main}, $G$ has no $K_{3,n}^+$ with $n \ge 4$ as a subcontraction, is facially $3$-colorable (and hence bridgeless) but not $3$-flowable.
-For every distinct $u, v \in V(G)$, by Proposition~\ref{ident} also $G/\{u,v\}$ is facially $3$-colorable.
-Since $G$ has no subcontraction isomorphic to a $K_{3,n}^+, n \ge 4$, the same must be true for the subcontraction $G/\{u,v\}$ of $G$.
+\begin{proof} Since $G$ is a counterexample to Conjecture~\ref{main}, $G$ has no \bothV{$K_{3,n}^+$}{$K_{3,n-3}^+$} with $n \ge 7$ as a subcontraction, is \bothV{facially}{universally cell} $3$-colorable (and hence bridgeless) but not $3$-flowable.
+For every distinct $u, v \in V(G)$, by Proposition~\ref{subcontclosed} also $G/\{u,v\}$ is \bothV{facially}{universally cell} $3$-colorable.
+Since $G$ has no subcontraction isomorphic to a \bothV{$K_{3,n}^+, n \ge 4$}{$K_{3,n-3}^+, n \ge 7$}, the same must be true for the subcontraction $G/\{u,v\}$ of $G$.
 Since $|V(G/\{u,v\})|<|V(G)|$, $G/\{u,v\}$ is $3$-flowable.
-This proves that $G$ is vertex-$3$-critical.
+This proves that~$G$ is vertex-$3$-critical.
 From Lemma~\ref{contractiblesubgraphs} and the vertex-criticality of $G$ we deduce that $G$ contains no $\mathbb{Z}_3$-connected subgraphs of order at least two.
-This and edge-minimality now rule out loops and parallel edges, since $K_1$ with a loop and $K_2$ with two or more parallel edges are $\mathbb{Z}_3$-connected.
-Thus $G$ is simple.
-From Lemma~\ref{smalledgecuts} and the vertex-criticality of $G$, it follows that if $T$ is an edge-cut in $G$ of size at most $3$ separating the parts $X_1$ and $X_2$ of $V(G)$, then $\min\{|X_1|,|X_2|\}=1$.
+This fact now rules out parallel edges since $K_2$ with two or more parallel edges \bothV{are}{is} $\mathbb{Z}_3$-connected. {Furthermore, $G$ has no loops by edge\noldV-minimality, as they can be added to a modulo-$3$-orientation by orienting them arbitrarily since they do not impact the excess of their vertex.} Thus $G$ is simple.
+From Lemma~\ref{smalledgecuts} \oldV{and the vertex-criticality of $G$,} it follows that if $T$ is a\bothV{n}{ minimal} edge\noldV-cut in $G$ of size at most $3$ separating the parts $X_1$ and $X_2$ of $V(G)$, then {$G/X_1$ or $G/X_2$ is not $3$-flowable.
+By vertex-criticality all proper subcontractions of $G$ are $3$-flowable, thus one of $X_1$ or $X_2$ must be trivial, that is} $\min\{|X_1|,|X_2|\}=1$.
 Hence, in this case there is a vertex $v \in V(G)$ such that $T$ consists of all edges incident to $v$.
 If $|T|=2$, then $v$ is a vertex of degree $2$.
 Then, however, contracting one of the edges incident with $v$ produces a graph smaller than $G$ which still has no $3$-flow, contradicting the minimality assumption on $G$.
 Hence, we must have $|T| \ge 3$ for every edge-cut $T$, showing that $G$ is $3$-edge-connected.
 It also follows that every $3$-edge-cut consists of the edges incident to a cubic vertex, hence we have proved the third item.
 The last item follows directly from Theorem~\ref{scubic} and Theorem~\ref{K33free}. \end{proof}